TheBoyRoy05/Wave-Simulation/README.md

 Furthermore, $g(t)$ is the rate of the change of the wave function at the boundary.
 The simplest form of this boundary condition is when $g(t) = 0$, which is what I have implemented.
 In this case, there's no inward or outward flow and so the boundary cells will tend towards their neighboring cells.

-In one dimension, this can be achieved by just setting the boundary cells to be equal to it's neighboring cell (Figure 1), or you could have update the boundary cell to move towards its neighbor by cutting the distance between them in half with each time step (Figure 2).
+In one dimension, this can be achieved by just setting the boundary cells to be equal to it's neighboring cell (Method 1), or you could have update the boundary cell to move towards its neighbor by cutting the distance between them in half with each time step (Method 2).
 The both achieve similar results as seen below, but the second method produces small waves on the left boundary which may not be desirable.

 <p align="center"><img src="Images/Wave-1D-Sine-Neumann1.gif" alt="Nuemann Method 1" width="400"/></p>
-<p align="center">Figure 1</p>
+<p align="center">Method 1</p>

 <p align="center"><img src="Images/Wave-1D-Sine-Neumann2.gif" alt="Nuemann Method 2" width="400"/></p>
-<p align="center">Figure 2</p>
+<p align="center">Method 2</p>

 In two dimensions, we can't set the boundary cell to any one of it's neighbors since it it has multiple, so we have to use the second method of having it tend towards some average of the neighbors.
 [This article](https://folk.ntnu.no/leifh/teaching/tkt4140/._main056.html#kap:722) discusses one such way to do this using ghost cells around the boundary.
 However, it should be noted that they are applying it to the heat equation rather than the wave equation which is similar, but first order in time.
 Regardless, the Neumann boundary condition can be applied the same way.